marekor555/cardputer_utils/README.md

 # 📟 M5Cardputer Command Suite

 A multifunctional firmware for the **M5Stack Cardputer**, written for PlatformIO.
 Includes tools for network scanning, HTTP requests, playing musical tones, sending IR commands (Samsung/NEC), and even a basic remote interface.

+The project is still in development, but it is functional.
+The docs may be incomplete or wrong.

 ## 🛠 Requirements